YehezkielSaputra/YehezkielSaputra/README.md

 # ✨ [Fullstack Programmer](https://hardysaputra.herokuapp.com/) ✨

-Yehezkiel Hardy Saputra earned his Master’s Degree in Management from Telkom University, graduating Summa Cum Laude with a GPA of
+Yehezkiel Hardy Saputra earned his Master’s Degree with research focus in Financial Technology from Telkom University, graduating Summa Cum Laude with a GPA of
 3.96/4.00.
 His thesis focused on mobile banking performance and user satisfaction, employing a hybrid analytical model that integrated WEBQUAL
 4.0 and the Customer Satisfaction Index (CSI).
 His research has been successfully published in a Scopus-indexed journal, and he is currently preparing to pursue doctoral-level research in the areas of digital finance and user experience optimization within emerging economies.
 <br/>